-You're likely to start by seeing your family doctor or a general practitioner.
-However, you may be referred immediately to a rheumatologist, infectious disease specialist or other specialist.
+You're likely to start by seeing your family doctor or a general practitioner who might refer you to a rheumatologist, infectious disease specialist or other specialist.

 Here's some information to help you prepare for you appointment.